mattburnett-repo/nestjs-api-template/README.md

   - This implementation of NestJS runs in `strict mode`, ie. it was created using `nest new . --strict`.
   - Use `relative` imports, ie. '../some/path', instead of `absolute` imports, ie. 'src/some/path.
 This will prevent problems during testing.
   - Use class-validator decorators in dto and entity files.
-  - There is an odd issue with linting / formatting, specifically a 'Del `.`' warning that occurs when code has an empty block.
+  - There is an issue with linting / formatting, specifically a 'Del `.`' warning that occurs when code has an empty block.
 There doesn't appear to be a rule-based linter / formatter solution to this problem.
-For now, adding `// eslint-disable-next-line prettier/prettier` above the offending line seems to work.
-Perhaps your linter / formatter will provide additional suggestions, depending on what you're using.
+    - For now, adding `// eslint-disable-next-line prettier/prettier` above the offending line seems to work.
   - You should delete the example code (found in the `src/example` folder) from your project, once you are underway.
 - Database config:
-  - in `dbConfig`, `seedConfig` and `cliConfig` there is an odd typing issue with the 'type' key.
+  - in `dbConfig`, `seedConfig` and `cliConfig` there is a typing issue with the 'type' key.
 It basically won't take a value from `process.env.DB_TYPE`.
 This value is 'postgres' for this implementation.
 You will need to change the value of the 'type' key in these files to whatever database driver you are using.
   - This template uses `typeorm-extension` to handle interactions with the data/database.
-These interations are limited to creating, seeding and dropping a database.
+These interactions are limited to creating, seeding and dropping a database.
   - If there are Postgres errors about uuid_v4 not being available, go to pqsql / pgAdmin / etc. and run the following, as you would run a regular SQL statement
     ```bash
     create extension "uuid-ossp";
     ```
-    This will install a Postgres extension for uuid_v4.
+    This will add a Postgres extension for uuid_v4.
 - TypeORM:

   - migrations